Dental Crowns – Forest Park, OH

 A dental crown is a cap that goes over a damaged tooth.
 This is different from a veneer in that it goes over the entire tooth, rather than simply covering up any visible structural abnormalities in front.

-That’s why porcelain, ceramic, resin, or metal are common options for patients.
+A dental crown is cemented to the tooth, meaning it’s a permanent fix to the problem.
+They are often made from strong materials, some of which might include porcelain, ceramic, resin, or metal.
 If you want it to look as natural as the rest of your teeth, a dentist will likely recommend a porcelain crown, as they’re well-known for simulating the look and feel of real teeth.

 The dental crown procedure typically involves multiple visits.
 Before the dental crown can even be fitted, you may also need a root canal.
 If there’s a risk of infection or injury to the pulp of the tooth, a root canal will close up any potentially hazardous vessels and remove damaged tissues.